Five-steps to a blissful bedtime routine

 This is a lovely ritual to begin at an early age.
 Open the curtains and say goodnight to the moon, or move around the room and say goodnight to your baby’s special ‘friends’.
 This is bound to become a favourite part of bedtime as your baby grows.

 Studies suggest that it is never too early to start reading to your baby!
 While your newborn won’t be able to understand the words you are reading, hearing you speak promotes brain and speech development.
 It also provides a great opportunity to sit and cuddle!
-Choose a simple board book with large, high contrast pictures.
+Choose a simple board book (like The Big Book of Happy) with large, high contrast pictures.

 Fill your baby’s tummy with a breast or bottle feed, before singing them a gentle lullaby.
 It doesn’t matter whether you consider yourself to be a good singer; the soft, familiar tone of your voice will calm and soothe your little one before they lay down.